KWDB/docs/en/db-operation/error-code/error-code-overview.md

 # Error Code Overview

 When you connect to KWDB using the JDBC connector or execute SQL queries, KWDB returns error codes when something goes wrong.
-This section lists three types of error codes provided by KWDB, each consisting of five characters:
+This section lists all types of error codes provided by KWDB, each consisting of five characters:

 - **[KWDB Specific Error Codes](./error-code-kaiwudb.md)**: These error codes are related to issues within KWDB itself, including database handling, storage, and query operations.
 They start with `KW`.
 - **[PostgreSQL Error Codes](./error-code-postgresql.md)**: These error codes are part of KWDB’s PostgreSQL compatibility, identifying issues related to PostgreSQL-compatible operations.